 Despite the increasingly globalized workforce, English is still the reigning language of the internet.
 Knowing how to morph and wield it in a nuanced, skillful manner is like a superpower!

-How did High-Level Proofreading Pro prepare you for running your own editorial business?
+How did High-Level Proofreading And Copyediting Pro prepare you for running your own editorial business?

 Aside from the confidence boost, you also need to demonstrate to your customers that you’re serious about, and take pride in, your work—even if you already have some relevant experience.
 A reputable certification is a great way to do that.